ABOUT US

 The Association is governed by an Executive Committee which currently meets monthly in SE Qld, in around the greater Brisbane area.

-The Association’s purpose, is to foster camaraderie among the serving and ex-serving members of the Airfield Defence fraternity.
+Association’s purpose, is to foster camaraderie among the serving and ex-serving members of the Airfield Defence fraternity.
 By building on the bonds formed in service and our shared identity we encourage our membership to become self-reliant and independent members of the community.

 We respect each member’s contribution.
 We respect each member’s experiences and our shared oath of service, regardless of the number of years served, our mustering/category, or our rank.
 We recognise that service in airfield defence is physically and mentally demanding in wartime and in peace.
 We respect the sacrifice and commitment of every member.

-We are selfless.
 We become members of the Association not for what we can get, but for what we may give back, and for what we can contribute to the culture and heritage of Airfield Defence.
 We encourage each member to be a productive and independent and self-reliant member of their community and a responsible member of the Association.
 The no-nonsense culture of Airfield Defence stays with us for life.
 We bury old rivalries; we move on from old disagreements.

 The objectives of the Association are to preserve and continue the memory of those who died during service in Airfield Defence; to assist the sick, wounded, and needy among those who served or are still serving, to assist widows and children of deceased, former and serving members.